sfranzyshen/OttoDIYArduinoLib/README.md

   #define Otto_MOUTH_DIN       	A3   // Data In pin
   #define Otto_MOUTH_Rotate    	0    // Rotate Top = 1, Bottom = 2, Left = 3, Right = 4
 ```
-After declaring the configuration, include the Otto.h API that will use the compiler preprocessor to selectively add or exclude code segments.
-If none of the above directives are included in the sketch, the API defaults to the "current" Otto API configuration, which is set to a standard biped for compatibility.
+Following the configuration declaration, include the Otto.h API.
+This API utilizes the compiler preprocessor to selectively include or exclude code segments.
+If none of the above directives are present in the sketch, the API defaults to the "current" Otto API configuration, which is configured for a standard biped for compatibility.
 ```cpp
   #include <Otto.h>
   Otto Otto;
 ```
-All functions now return an (int) value, which can be tested for error handling or for compatibility it can be ignored.
+  Now, all functions return an (int) value.
+This return value can be utilized for error handling.
+Alternatively, for compatibility,it can be ignored.
 ```cpp
   int Otto.init(const char * name);   // every Otto should have a unique name.
                                       // Can be used for Wifi, etc.